 I’ve had an on-again, off-again attraction to Chesapeake Energy (NYSE:CHK) over the past couple of years.
 There’s long been an intriguing bull case on paper, as I noted in 2017.
 There’s also been a consistent inability to actually execute on that case, as I noted earlier this year.

 Chesapeake is still trying to recover from the oil and gas bust that left it with nearly $10 billion in debt and much lower revenues.
 To say the least, progress has been choppy, both for the business and the stock.
-CHK stock is now trading at $1.33 and touched a 20-year low last week.
+CHK stock is now trading at about 60 cents after blowing through a a 20-year low this fall.

 That 20-year low isn’t a case of the market not paying attention.
 Chesapeake simply isn’t getting it done.
 Debt remains a key concern, particularly if oil and gas prices start falling again.
 The acquisition of WildHorse Resources earlier this year was supposed to help the balance sheet, given the heavy amount of CHK stock used to fund the purchase.